Asbajgus/steezmmeet-main/README.md

 ## 🖼️ Gallery

 - View a collection of uploaded images and videos.
-- Upload new media using `addGalleriItem()` — reads the file and adds it to the model.
+- Upload new media using `addGalleryItem()` — reads the file and adds it to the model.
-- Delete unwanted items with `deleteGalleriItem()`.
+- Delete unwanted items with `deleteGalleryItem()`.

 ---